TechToThePeople/civisualize/README.md

 <https://github.com/d3/d3/blob/master/CHANGES.md>

 There's a PHP command line helper tool `updateTpl` which may help... or not.
-It doesn't cover everything (feel free to improve it).
+It doesn't cover everything (feel free to improve it!), but it was able to convert all the bundled visualisations.
+Top tip: if/when you run it and you get a warning about `d3.time.format().parse`, it's best to revert to the backup (the script makes a backup for you), edit your original to a format that the converter can then handle.
+Once you've understood it, it's not difficult.
+Then run the converter and test.